-- Founder Andrew Rice sold NonDoc to his editors July 1, 2016.
+- Founder Andrew Rice sold NonDoc to his editors — Tres Savage and Josh McBee — on July 1, 2016.

-- Rosemary Meacham-Zittell and Ashiq Zaman joined the company in 2016.
+- Rosemary Meacham-Zittel and Dr. Ashiq Zaman joined the company in 2016.

 - Longtime managing editor Josh McBee stepped away from NonDoc to pursue other interests Feb.
 1, 2019.

-- In December 2019, NonDoc Media transitioned to nonprofit operations as the Sustainable Journalism Foundation, DBA: NonDoc Media.
-Former co-owners Rosemary Meacham-Zittel and Ashiq Zaman ended their site ownership, and a nonprofit board of directors was appointed.
-(Our 501c3 application is pending.)
+- In December 2019, NonDoc Media transitioned to nonprofit operations as the Sustainable Journalism Foundation (DBA: NonDoc Media).
+Former co-owners Rosemary Meacham-Zittel and Dr. Ashiq Zaman ended their site ownership, and a nonprofit board of directors was appointed.

 In June 2020, NonDoc announced that print publications within the state of Oklahoma can republish original NonDoc content in their print editions.